paszu/3DSRepo/Troubleshooting.md

 *I only have one file ending with a `.tmd` extension:* This was a legitimate downgrade error and you have been saved from a brick; you should restore EmuNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9

 *I have two or more files ending with a `.tmd` extension:* Because of a limitation of OTPHelper we cannot yet check hashes of titles that have ended up with two TMDs (this can be caused by a variety of rare factors).
-This COULD be a false positive; you can either flash to SysNAND at your own risk, wait for an updated version of OTPHelper to be released that can check these, or copy the `.tmd` file to your SD card (Y button copies and pastes) and manually compare its Sha256Sum to the list [here](https://gist.github.com/Plailect/a6789c6a87a2eee575da).
+This COULD be a false positive; you can either flash to SysNAND at your own risk, wait for an updated version of OTPHelper to be released that can check these, or copy both of the `.tmd` files to your SD card (Y button copies and pastes) and manually compare to see if at least one of them match a Sha256Sum to [this list](https://gist.github.com/Plailect/a6789c6a87a2eee575da).
+If either one of them do then it was a false positive.

 Check all of the titles that mismatch with this same method.